Congressman Bill Archer Park: Dog Park Heaven!

 The pool in the small, as well as large dog sections, are bone shaped much like a Milk Bone.

-Both sections have dog agility equipment.
+Both parts have dog agility equipment.
 Not many were in use on the day of our last visit because of recent rains.
 Dogs who love water saw action in many parts of the park including outside of the cement ponds.
 It was a delight watching them splashing about and having fun.

 Numerous trash receptacles, dog waste bag dispensers, fountains for people as well as their pups, and even fire hydrants dot the landscape.
 In our experience, people are conscientious about picking up after their pets which is a good thing for everyone visiting this dog park.

 A substantial paved parking lot accommodates many vehicles.
 A dog showering area is also on site.

 Total Control K9 College holds dog training obedience classes in Bill Archer Park according to what I have read.
 Click here to learn more about that training method and to find classes near you.